-This easy Chinese green beans recipe makes the perfect side dish to a Szechuan inspired dinner.
+My Chinese green beans recipe makes the perfect side dish when I’m serving a Szechuan inspired dinner.
 The blistered green beans are tender, slightly charred, and tossed in a garlic sauce packed with umami and savory flavors.
 Ready in 15 minutes from start to finish.

 Chinese garlic green beans

-I kept this recipe simple so everyone can enjoy making them at home.
+I kept this recipe simple so everyone can enjoy making it at home.
+And I break the two main cooking steps down in depth.

-Chinese long bean, also called long podded cowpea, asparagus bean, or snake bean, have a stronger bean flavor and are less sweet than the regular green bean, which also happens to be a fruit!
-Though they are slightly different from each other, the are often interchangeable in recipes.
+Chinese long beans (AKA: long podded cowpea, asparagus beans, or snake beans) have a stronger bean flavor and are less sweet than the regular green bean (which also happens to be a fruit).
+Though they are slightly different from each other, long beans and green beans are often interchangeable in recipes.
+Feel free to use either.
+I use green beans.

 Ingredients for Chinese garlic green beans